-- 2. Appropriate psychological/spiritual counseling for persons seeking assistance in coping with abuse is available for victims through the Archdiocesan Victim Assistance Coordinator: (415) 614-5506. - 3.
+- 1. Pursuant to the USCCB Charter and the Archdiocese of San Francisco Policies and Procedures Regarding Child Abuse, the matter will be referred to the Archdiocesan Independent Review Board for a prompt and objective preliminary investigation, in harmony with canon law, and a representative of the Board (normally the "Primary Investigator") will contact him or her. - 2.
+Appropriate psychological/spiritual counseling for persons seeking assistance in coping with abuse is available for victims through the Archdiocesan Victim Assistance Coordinator: (415) 614-5506. - 3.
 When the preliminary investigation (i.e., the initial information gathered by the applicable Chancery official and/or any supplemental information obtained by the Board) so indicates, the alleged offender shall be relieved of any active employment or ministerial duties (i.e., be placed on "administrative leave") pending the conclusion of the investigation.
 Certain circumstances may warrant the immediate and permanent termination of an employee or volunteer.
 If a cleric wishes to suspend his participation in the preliminary investigation and/or any subsequent canonical tribunal process until after the conclusion of any pending investigation/trial by the civil authorities, he may do so subject to an immediate written acknowledgment that in the interim he will remain on "administrative leave" and will not be permitted to publicly exercise ministry. - 4.
 The Board's Primary Investigator (who shall be accountable directly to the Board) will provide the Board with his/her initial findings of fact.
-Following any further investigation directed by the Board members, the Board will present a written report to the Archbishop advising him as to whether there is sufficient evidence that sexual abuse of a minor has occurred.
+Following any further investigation directed by the Board members, the Board will present a written report to the Archbishop advising him as to whether there is sufficient evidence that abuse of a minor has occurred.
 (Even if the Board determines that the evidence is insufficient, it may nevertheless provide the Archbishop with its advice concerning the cleric's suitability for ministry.) - 5.
 The Archbishop or the applicable Chancery official or delegate will share with the alleged victim and perpetrator the finding of the Board, the Archbishop's determination concerning the preliminary investigation, and any further action (e.g., pursuit of canonical remedies, declaration of a psychological impediment to ministry, etc.) that will be taken.
 If an accusation has proved to be unfounded, every possible step will be taken to restore the good name of the accused.